-This July - August 2018 edition of Liturgy Notes provides numerous updates on Liturgy Notes and the Liturgy Handbook (menu to the right), particularly bringing information on the website in line with the updated Guidelines for Acolytes, Altar Servers and Extraordinary Ministers of Holy Communion, as well as Draft 1.1 of the Pastoral Guidance for the Preparation and Celebration of Confirmation 2018.
+This October 2018 edition of Liturgy Notes provides an update to the Ministry section to include a page on CathLink.
+Major updates were made in July to Liturgy Notes and the Liturgy Handbook (menu to the right), particularly bringing information on the website in line with the updated Guidelines for Acolytes, Altar Servers and Extraordinary Ministers of Holy Communion, as well as Draft 1.1 of the Pastoral Guidance for the Preparation and Celebration of Confirmation 2018.
 The Ministry section of the Liturgy Handbook has undergone major revisions, bringing it into line with current practices in the Diocese and updating the Volunteer Ministry Forms and Working With Children Check pages.
 The Blessings Form has been updated to make use of the LiturgyHelp support for Blessing liturgies.

 NEW!
 Plenary Council 2020 - Listen to What the Spirit Is Saying

-A new section on Plenary Council 2020 has been added in the Ministry area of the Handbook.
+A new section on Plenary Council 2020 has been added to the Diocesan website.
 In this section you will find:

 UPDATED!
 Guidelines for Acolytes, Altar Servers and Extraordinary Ministers of Holy Communion